ThibaultBee/StreamPack/DEVELOPER_README.md

 There are 2 types of sources:

-- frames are captured in a `ByteBuffer`: such as a microphone. `ByteBuffer` sources implement `IFrameCapture`.
+- frames are captured in a `ByteBuffer`: such as a microphone. `ByteBuffer` sources implement `IFrameSource`.
 - frames are passed to the encoder surface (video only): when the video source can write to a `Surface`.
 Its purpose is to improve encoder performance.
-For example, it suits camera and screen recorder. `Surface` sources implement `ISurfaceCapture`.
+For example, it suits camera and screen recorder. `Surface` sources implement `ISurfaceSource`.

-To create a new audio source, implements a `IAudioCapture`.
-It inherits from `IFrameCapture`.
+To create a new audio source, implements a `IAudioSource`.
+It inherits from `IFrameSource`.

-To create a new video source, implements a `IVideoCapture`.
-It inherits from both `IFrameCapture` and `ISurfaceCapture`.
+To create a new video source, implements a `IVideSource`.
+It inherits from both `IFrameCapture` and `ISurfaceSource`.
 Always prefer to use a video source as a `Surface` source if it is possible.

 If your video source is a `Surface` source, set: